criteo/berilia/README.md

 Usage: dev-cluster extend-aws [cluster.id]

 * cleanup-aws
-Remove the tables/partitions specified in the source config in the cluster
+Remove the tables/partitions specified in the app.config in the cluster
 Usage: dev-cluster cleanup-aws [cluster.id]

 </pre>